How to Design a Productive Home OfficeApril 2, 2019

 The temperature of your home office can also make a big difference in how you use the room.
 If you are too hot or too cold, it can be a distraction and affect your productivity.
 You also want to make sure your home office is at a comfortable temperature when you have meetings with others to ensure they are comfortable while meeting with you.
 You have more control over the temperature in your home office than you do in an office building, so it makes sense to take advantage of it.

-The way you design and decorate your home office will have a huge impact on your productivity in it.
+Home offices are one of the hot home design trends, but the way you design and decorate your home office will have a huge impact on your productivity in it.
 Keeping these tips for how to design a productive home office in mind and working with the right custom home builder can help you get exactly what you need in your custom home.
 If you’re ready to make your dream home a reality, contact Custom Home Group at 717-284-4090!